lab-v2/pyreason/docs/source/user_guide/3_pyreason_rules.rst

    - A list of thresholds corresponding to each clause.
    - A dictionary of thresholds mapping clause indices to specific thresholds.

+#. ``weights`` **(None, numpy.ndarray, optional)**:
+    A numpy array of weights for the rule passed to an annotation function.
+The weights can be used to calculate the annotation for the head of the rule.
+If not specified, the weights will default to 1 for each clause.

 .. _rule_formatting:
 Important Notes on Rule Formating: